uray-lu/shipping-stock-analysis/README.md

 >>> python VAR_Model_adjustment.py --container `order` --bulk `order` --all `order`
 ```
 _input any numbers to replace `order` in the command line._
--You can randomly shift the args differently like `--all order --container order --bulk order`-
+_You can randomly shift the args differently like  ..
+`--all order --container order --bulk order`_